bethwjohnson/portfolio/Project_Red_v_Blue_Webserver/README.md

 # Red v.
-Blue Team - Webserver
+Blue Team - Web server
 ## Elizabeth Johnson
 ---
 A Red Team and Blue Team exploration of WordPress Web servers.
 Due to time constraints, only Target 1 was fully explored.